 Start-ups are in a precarious situation when it comes to planning for the future.
 On the one hand, the business plan lays out specific steps for growth, on the other; it’s unlikely that everything will go exactly as planned.

 In addition, they rarely have the experience, capital, or real estate necessary to provide for adequate distribution and warehousing of products.
 In these situations, a start-up partnering with an experienced 3PL is a sound decision with several benefits.
 Highly trained employees, well-maintained facilities, and a solid reputation are just a few.
-In addition, it allows a startup to spend their time focusing on their core competencies, instead of venturing into a business landscape they know little about.
+In addition, it allows a startup to focus on its core competencies, instead of venturing into a business landscape, they know little about.

 During Periods of Growth